Opportunities in Energy Data Science

 The Promise of Big Data

-The energy industry is awash in data.
-Information streams in from a dizzying array of sources – exploration, production, transportation and distribution – and businesses are struggling to organize it.
+The energy industry has data to work with.
+Information streams in from different sources – exploration, production, transportation and distribution – and businesses may be struggling to organize it.

 Analyzed correctly, big data has the potential to help the industry: